VIMBO

 (Disclaimer: We here at Vimbo love to eat!)

 Learn new coping skills.
 Psychologists often use the analogy of a bucket when describing stress and coping skills.
 Imagine your system as a bucket.
 The water pouring into your bucket represents the stressors or demands you are facing in life.
 The holes in the bottom of your bucket are your coping strategies, the things you do to help you relax and to deal with your demands.
-At the moment we have the great Zambezi river of stress and demand flowing into our buckets as we all deal with the impact and uncertainty of COVID-19.
-So, we need a lot more holes in our buckets to stop them overflowing!
+We had the great Zambezi river of stress and demand flowing into our buckets when we dealt with the impact and uncertainty of COVID-19.
+So, we need a lot more new holes in our buckets to stop them from overflowing!

-Consider increasing the amount of time you spend on your coping activities/skills.
-For example, if you usually read in the garden for twenty minutes a day to unwind, you could consider increasing this to 40 minutes.
+Consider increasing the amount of time you spend on your usual coping activities/skills.
+For example, if you usually read a book in the garden twice a week, consider increasing this to three, four, or even five times a week.

 You could also increase the coping skills you have by trying some new ones.
 New hobbies and interests can provide an excellent source for reducing anxious worrying by getting you to practice something new.
 You could try to start a daily journal where you write about your thoughts and experiences.
 You could also consider practising some active relaxation such as meditation or Progressive Muscle Relaxation.